-The Corporate Governance Charter is available, together with the articles of association, on the website of the the 2009 Code.
+The Corporate Governance Charter is available, together with the articles of association, on the website of the Company (www.vgpparks.eu) and will be updated as required in case of any change made to the corporate governance policy.

+In addition, the Company will provide, in its annual report, a Corporate Governance Statement, as required by the Code 2020.
 The Corporate Governance Statement will include at least the information and provisions set forth in section 3 of the Corporate Governance Charter.

-Company (www.vgpparks.eu) and will be updated as required in case of any change made to the corporate thereof:

-In addition, the Company will provide, in its annual report, a Corporate Governance Statement, as required by

-This Corporate Governance Charter is accompanied by a number of annexes, which constitute an integral part
+This Corporate Governance Charter is accompanied by a number of annexes, which constitute an integral part thereof:

-1. Terms of reference of the board of directors;

-2. Terms of reference of the Remuneration Committee;

-3. Terms of reference of the Audit Committee;

-4. Rules preventing market abuse (Dealing code);

-5. Contents of the Remuneration Report.

-6. Group Structure
+- 1. Terms of reference of the board of directors; - 2.
+Terms of reference of the Remuneration Committee; - 3.
+Terms of reference of the Audit Committee; - 4.
+Rules preventing market abuse (Dealing code); - 5.
+Contents of the Remuneration Report. - 6.
+Group Structure